Federal Programs seek to enhance the school setting for all students and to meet the needs of Kerrville ISD's diverse populations by:

 Kerrville ISD Dyslexia Handbook

 This is the most recent handbook provided by the Texas Education Agency.

 Dysgraphia - Dysgraphia is a specific fine-motor learning disability that manifests itself in spelling, handwriting, or expression of thought on paper.
 While commonly related to other learning disabilities and frequently associated with dyslexia, a student with dysgraphia does not always demonstrate any other learning disability.
 Those students who are identified are provided with an appropriate instructional program at each campus.
 The major instructional strategies utilize individualized and multi-sensory methods, as appropriate.

 This handbook was developed in 2010.

 Migrant Education Program - The KISD Migrant Education Program is administered in a shared service agreement with ESC20 from San Antonio.
 Students are identified with the Family Survey in the campus registration packet.
 Students or parents who have moved from one school district, city or state in the past three years to work, or look for work in agriculture or fishing, meet the qualifications for this program.
-Contact Lesle Stevens, the liaison for Kerrville ISD's Migrant Education Program, who supervises the Migrant Coordinator at each campus.
+Contact Cheryl Manchester, the liaison for Kerrville ISD's Migrant Education Program, who supervises the Migrant Coordinator at each campus.
 All services are provided in a confidential manner.

 Homeless Student Support - Students are identified for this program through the Student Residency Questionnaire in the campus registration packet.
 When housing for students is not adequate, fixed, or regular, mandatory support is provided for students through federal legislation, the McKinney-Vento Act.
-Funding for student needs is coordinated by Lesle Stevens, the KISD Homeless Liaison, who supervises a Homeless Coordinator at each campus.
+Funding for student needs is coordinated by Cheryl Manchester, the KISD Homeless Liaison, who supervises a Homeless Coordinator at each campus.
 Campuses also provide Blessings in a Backpack, clothes closets, and family resource assistance.
 All services are provided in a confidential manner.